-Note that traditional dynamic SE schemes~\cite{CashJJ14,RaphaelBO17,SunYLS18} often consider \textsf{EDB} as the underlying encrypted index of dynamic SE, and omit the data structure storing encrypted documents.
+Note that traditional dynamic SE schemes~\cite{Cash14,RaphaelBO17,SunYLS18} often consider \textsf{EDB} as the underlying encrypted index of dynamic SE, and omit the data structure storing encrypted documents.
 Here, we locate them separately to avoid that ambiguity, i.e., the index of dynamic SE $M_I$ is located in \textit{Server Manager}, and encrypted documents reside in \textsf{EDB} as an encrypted document repository, respectively.
-To delete a document with a given $id$ (step 6), the \textit{Client Manager} directly sends the document to the \textit{State Manager} (see step 7).
+To delete a document with a given $id$ (step 6), the \textit{Client Manager} directly sends the document $id$ to the \textit{State Manager} (see step 7).

 At step 8, the client wants to search documents matching a given query keyword $w$.
 The \textit{Client Manager} will send the keyword $w$ to the \textit{State Manager} (see step 9).
 Then, the \textit{State Manager} computes query tokens and excludes the tokens for deleted documents according to the deletion information from step 6.
 Later, the \textit{State Manager} sends them to the \textit{Server Manager} (in step 10).
 The \textit{Server Manager} will search over the received tokens and return the list of encrypted matching documents back to the \textit{Client Manager}.
 At that stage, the encrypted documents are decrypted with $K$.